The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 Summary

-Implementing a progressive UX for a RAG pipeline in Google Chat Bot involved hitting 5 obstacles.
+We hit 6 obstacles while implementing a progressive UX for a RAG pipeline in Google Chat Bot.

 Obstacle Cause Solution